-Students undertaking the Veterinary Bioscience (pre DVM) specialisation will develop skills in clinical investigation and problem solving, through an integrated systems-based approach to organ structure and function that will be the foundation for their studies in the graduate professional entry DVM program.
-Students undertaking the Animal Disease Biotechnology specialisation will develop an understanding of the role of animal health in maintaining the health of human populations, at the same time developing skills in laboratory techniques important in the diagnosis and surveillance of disease in domestic animal populations.
-Students will gain experience that prepares them for the workplace by participating in laboratory activities and also possibly by industry placements.
+The Animal Health and disease major will provide an avenue for students wishing to pursue careers or research in the animal health, wildlife, and production industries.
+Graduates of this major will develop understandings of the role of animal health in maintaining the health of human populations, wildlife populations and the health of production animals, at the same time developing skills in laboratory techniques important in the diagnosis and surveillance of disease in animal populations.
+Students will gain experience that prepares them for the workplace by participating in laboratory activities and industry engagement via workshops and site visits.

 Intended learning outcomes

 Graduates of the Animal Health and Disease major should be able to: